-Case 1: Failure to recognise signs of potential financial abuse

-Ms G obtained a joint home loan of \$150,000 with her then partner.
-The loan funds were used to refinance Ms G's prior home loan with another financial services provider as well as other loans owed solely by her partner.
+Case 1: Failure to recognise signs of potential financial abuse provider as well as other loans owed solely by her partner.
 It also provided additional funds to both borrowers.
-Ms G said the financial firm should not have provided her with the loan because she received no benefit from it and was acting under duress from her partner at the time of lending.
+Ms G said the FSP should not have provided her with the loan because she received no benefit from it and was acting under duress from her partner at the time of lending.